mei-chen/video-anonymization/README.md

 ## What does it do?
-Takes a video and blurs out the face in video (if exists)
+Takes a video and blurs out the faces in video

 ## Instructions
 1) Load input video in the folder directory